 To delete multiple unused tags

-- 1 Close WindowViewer if it is running. - 2 Open an InTouch application in WindowMaker. - 3 On the Special menu, click Delete Unused Tags.
-The Choose Names to Delete dialog box appears with a list of unused tags.
+- 1. Close WindowViewer if it is running. - 2.
+Open an InTouch application in WindowMaker. - 3.
+On the Special menu, click Delete Unused Tags.

+The Delete Unused Tags dialog box appears with a list of unused tags.